-One of the coolest choices is definitely the Chillva Market, which makes use of colourful shipping containers as store fronts.
-Whether you’re shopping for souvenirs or just looking to dig in to some tasty Thai street food, you’ll enjoy a stroll around.
-Checking out the markets is one of the top things to do in Phuket at Night.
+One of the coolest choices is definitely the Chillva Market, which makes use of colorful shipping containers as storefronts.
+Whether you’re shopping for souvenirs or just looking to dig into some tasty Thai street food, you’ll enjoy a stroll around.
+Checking out the markets is one of the top things to do in Phuket at night.

 5. Tour a Rum Distillery

-While Chang beer is great and all, once in a while you’ve just got to drink something different in Thailand.
+While Chang beer is great and all, once in a while it’s nice to drink something different in Thailand.
 That’s where a trip to the Chalong Bay Rum Distillery comes in.
-Distilled from 100% pure sugarcane, this tasty white rum is just what you need when you get sick of watered down beer.
+Distilled from 100% pure sugarcane, this tasty white rum is just what you need when you get sick of watered-down beer!

 6. Day Trip to Phang Nga Bay